 Best Formula for Constipation

 The ingredients start out similarly to the Plum Organic Sensitive formula above.
-First, partially hydrolized nonfat milk and whey protein for easy digestion.
-Followed by oils for fat, then the corn syrup for added digestion ease and lactose before the vitamins and minerals.
+First, you’ll find partially hydrolized nonfat milk and whey protein for easy digestion.
+That’s followed by oils for fat content, then the corn syrup for added digestion ease, and then lactose before the vitamins and minerals.

-As with all formula, some babies will get gas as formula is made with cows milk which is intended for baby cows and not necessarily baby humans.
-Of course, even breastfed babies get gas as do pretty much all humans.
-Normal amounts of gas show the digestive systems are working correctly.
+As with all formula, some babies will get gas.
+This makes sense, as formula is made with cow’s milk proteins, which is intended for baby cows and not necessarily baby humans.
+Just remember, even breastfed babies get gas, as do pretty much all humans.
+Normal amounts of gas show the digestive system is working correctly.

 15. Enfamil Nutramigen Infant Formula

 Best Formula for Milk Allergy

 Enfamil Nutramigen Infant Formula – Hypoallergenic & Lactose-Free Formula with Enflora LGG is the best choice for babies with milk allergies.
 The name is shorted to Nutramigen because the name is far too long!
 Either way, the formula has been clinically proven to reduce colic caused by an allergy to cow’s milk in two days.

 Not only does Nutramigen promise to reduce colic, but it also promises to reduce future incidences of cow’s milk allergies while still providing overall health for your infant.

 In layman’s terms, this means many babies who have trouble digesting milk proteins will continue having problems even when they are preschoolers or older.
 This sensitive formula claims to help those allergy symptoms now and continue helping in the future to consume milk proteins without allergies.